-Thus, the OSIRIS CCD radiation protection is designed to an accumulated proton fluence of $10^9 \text{ cm}^{-2}$ with passive shielding to minimum of 5 g cm-2 or 70 MeV equivalent.
-Heaters ensure long-term and high-temperature annealing during mission and stacking of low and high-z absorbers along the particle track reduces x-ray and neutron generation inside the shielding (Dale, 1993).
+Thus, the OSIRIS CCD radiation protection is designed to an accumulated proton fluence of 10^9 cm-2 with passive shielding to a minimum of 5 g cm-2 or 70 MeV equivalent.
+Heaters ensure long-term and high-temperature annealing during the mission and stacking of low and high-z absorbers along the particle track reduces x-ray and neutron generation inside the shielding (Dale, 1993).
 The nominal CCD operational temperature (160 K) will freeze out traps caused by residual lattice defects and enlarges the emission time constant.
 CTI verification in flight will allow real-time determination of defects.

-Radiation effects were studied on two OSIRIS CCD samples that were exposed to 10 MeV and 60 MeV proton irradiation up to a fluence of 2 $10^{10}$ cm-2.
-We found that long-term room temperature annealing significantly reduces the increased dark charge leakage, while high temperature annealing is particularly suitable to cure degraded CTE (Kramm et al., 2002).
+Radiation effects were studied on two OSIRIS CCD samples that were exposed to 10 and 60 MeV proton irradiation up to a fluence of 2×10^{10} cm-2.
+We found that long-term room temperature annealing significantly reduces the increased dark charge leakage, while high temperature annealing is particularly suitable to cure degraded CTE (Kramm et al., 2003).

-12 Data Processing Unit
+12. Data Processing Unit

-12.1 Architectural design
+12.1.
+ARCHITECTURAL DESIGN

-The main driver for the design of the OSIRIS Data Processing Unit (DPU) is the need to control camera operations as well as to acquire and process image data from the two rather large CCD arrays.
-This made a development by ESA/TOS using the radiation-hard version of the Analog Devices ADSP21020.
+The main driver for the design of the OSIRIS Data Processing Unit (DPU) is the need to control camera operations as well as to acquire and process image data from the two CCD arrays.
+This made a Digital Signal Processor (DSP) desirable.
+The DPU is based on a development of the ESA Technical Directorate using the radiation-hard version of the Analog Devices ADSP21020 processor.